jsampe/drupal7/README.md

   + Views PDF Display

 # Libraries Modules and libraries added by module dependencies.
-Can be found in /sites/all/libraries all updates to last versions.
+They can be found in /sites/all/libraries, all updated to the latest versions with the exception of those that need a module in a specific version.

 - Libraries
   + Backbone JavaScript library
   + Underscore JavaScript library
   + Modernizr custom build
+  + tcpdf (6.0.0.22)
+  + fpdi (1.6.2)
+  + Tinymce